PEAK-Legacy/AddOns/README.txt

 Class Registries (NEW in version 0.6)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For many of common class role use cases, you just want a dictionary-like object
+For many of common class add-on use cases, you just want a dict-like object
 with "inheritance" for the values in base classes.
 The ``Registry`` base class
-provides this behavior, by subclassing ``ClassRole`` and the Python ``dict``
+provides this behavior, by subclassing ``ClassAddOn`` and the Python ``dict``
-builtin type, to create a class role that's also a dictionary.
+builtin type, to create a class add-on that's also a dictionary.
 It then
 overrides the ``created_for()`` method to automatically populate itself with
 any inherited values from base classes.

 Let's define a ``MethodGoodness`` registry that will store a "goodness"
 rating for methods::

-    >>> from peak.util.roles import Registry
+    >>> from peak.util.addons import Registry

     >>> class MethodGoodness(Registry):
     ...     """Dictionary of method goodness"""